seijihirao/apys/README.md

 * debug - function to log messages
 * error - function to log errors

+Also `api.web` contains `aiohttp.web`

-### UTILS
+### FILTERS

-Python files with reusable code, to be called on endpoints.

-It will be a normal cod, but with some special funcions:

-init(api)

-    The function that will be executed on server startup Only one time.
+Code that will that will be called before every request.

 `[method]`(req, api) - `[method]` being the type of http request

-    The function that will be called before every request to the function with the same name on the endpoint.
+    The function that will be executed before every request to the function with the same name on the endpoint.
     Any result should be stored on the variable `req`, because it is the only local variable on the request.

 any(req, api)